 Michigan in the World: Local and Global Stories

 Michigan in the World: Local and Global Stories (MITW) features online, public exhibitions of research conducted by undergraduate students about the history of U-M and its relationships with the wider world.
-As we approach the university's bicentennial in 2017, this endeavor of reconstruction, reflection, and communication will lay the foundations for a critical appraisal of our university’s trajectories and reach out to a variety of constituencies in the spirit of public history.

 U-M History faculty choose topics, and under faculty direction, students engage in extensive original research in campus archives.
 In lieu of term papers or exams, students will present their findings in a public, online exhibit.
-Learn more from a news story on Professor Michelle McClellan's spring 2016 MITW program on the history of women at U-M and a feature on Professor Matthew Lassiter's winter 2015 History 497 course exploring campus activism at the university.
+Learn more from a news story on the spring 2016 MITW program on the history of women at U-M and a feature on Professor Matthew Lassiter's winter 2015 History 497 course exploring campus activism at the university.

 Graduate Student Projects